What is a VA Home Loan?

 VA home loans can be used to refinance an existing mortgage with either the IRRRL Streamline Refinance or a cash out refinance.
-VA loans are one of the most popular choices among eligible first time home buyers because of the exceptional benefits they offer military borrowers.
+VA loans are one of the most popular choices among eligible first time home buyers because of the exceptional benefits they offer military borrowers, including lower rates than most traditional banks.

 A VA loan is a mortgage guaranteed by the U.S. Department of Veteran Affairs.
 VA loans are designed to help active duty military and veterans qualify for homeownership.
 They offer lower interest rates and better terms than conventional mortgages, and are offered exclusively to service members and certain military spouses.